swiftlang/swift/docs/StandardLibraryProgrammersManual.md

 1. Crucial type aliases and nested types, not exceeding a handful of lines in length
 2. Stored properties
 3. Initializers
-4. Any other instance members (methods, calculated properties)
+4. Any other instance members (methods, computed properties, etc)

 Please keep all stored properties together in a single uninterrupted list, followed immediately by the type's most crucial initializer(s).
 Put these as close to the top of the type declaration as possible -- we don't want to force readers to scroll around to find these core definitions.

+We also have some recommendations for defining other members.
+These aren't strict rules, as the best way to present definitions varies; but it usually makes sense to break up the implementation into easily digestable, logical chunks.

-The main `struct`/`class` definiton ought to be kept as short as possible -- preferably it should consist of the type's stored properties and a handful of critical initializers, and nothing else.
+- In general, it is a good idea to keep the main `struct`/`class` definiton as short as possible: preferably it should consist of the type's stored properties and a handful of critical initializers, and nothing else.

-Everything else should go in standalone extensions, arranged by logical theme.
-For example, it's often better to define protocol conformances in dedicated extensions.
-Think about what order you present these -- put related conformances together, follow some didactic arc, etc. (E.g, conformance definitions for `Equatable`/`Hashable`/`Comparable` should be kept very close to each other, for easy referencing.)
+- Everything else should go in standalone extensions, arranged by logical theme.
+For example, it's often nice to define protocol conformances in dedicated extensions.
+If it makes sense, feel free to add a comment to title these sectioning extensions.

+- Think about what order you present these sections -- put related conformances together, follow some didactic progression, etc. E.g, conformance definitions for closely related protocols such as `Equatable`/`Hashable`/`Comparable` should be kept very close to each other, for easy referencing.

+- In some cases, it can also work well to declare the most essential protocol conformances directly on the type definition; feel free to do so if it helps understanding.
+(You can still implement requirements in separate extensions in this case, or you can do it within the main declaration.)

-It's okay for the core type declaration to forward reference large nested types or static members that are defined in subsequent extensions.
+- It's okay for the core type declaration to forward reference large nested types or static members that are defined in subsequent extensions.
 It's often a good idea to define these in an extension immediately following the type declaration, but this is not a strict rule.

-The goal is to make things easy to understand -- if a type is small enough, it may be fine to put every member directly in the `struct`/`class` definition, while it may make sense to break the definition of a huge type into a number of source files.
+Extensions are a nice way to break up the implementation into easily digestable chunks, but they aren't the only way.
+The goal is to make things easy to understand -- if a type is small enough, it may be best to list every member directly in the `struct`/`class` definition, while for huge types it often makes more sense to break them up into number of separate source files.

 ```
 // BAD (a jumbled mess)